KBNLresearch/forensicImagingResources/doc/hardwareChecklist.md

 - **Interface**: Fast Wide SCSI
 - **Connector Type**: 68 pin HD D-Sub (HD-68)

+At the back of the machine is a 68-contact female connector, which visually matches the "68-pin high-density SCSI connector" ("SCSI-3 Connector" AKA "Alt 3, P-cable connector"); 5th from top [here](http://www.paralan.com/sediff.html).
+This is consistent with the specification.

-But the actual connector that is connected to the cable is much smaller than a HD 68 connector.
-It actually looks more like a VHDCI SCSI connector (see [here](http://www.paralan.com/sediff.html)).
+**Cable**: connector at the outgoing side VHDCI SCSI connector (bottommost [here](http://www.paralan.com/sediff.html)).
 Looking up the product code on the cable (19P0279) also returns several hits that describe it as a "VHDCI to 68pin cable" ([example](http://www.vibrant.com/IBM-19p0279.html)).

 ## Connecting to modern machines